 - Learning activities (hot dots, legos, STEM, etc.)

-- Craft supplies (popsicle sticks, pom poms, glitter, etc.)
+- Craft supplies (yarn, popsicle sticks, pom poms, glitter, etc.)

 - Freezy pops